ArcherBright123/eeleM/README.md

 Cons:

-- Can SD while using flame breath.
+- Can SD while using flame breath (Always could, but is a tiny bit more frequent, only a tiny nerf for all the bullshit he gets)